wjvappen/wjvappen/_pages/cv.md

 Education
 ======
-* 09/2007 to 02/2013: Doctor of Philosophy in Physical Oceanography, [Joint Program in Oceanography][https://mit.whoi.edu/] of Massachusetts Institute of Technology, Cambridge, MA, USA, and Woods Hole Oceanographic Institution}, Woods Hole, MA, USA
+* 09/2007 to 02/2013: Doctor of Philosophy in Physical Oceanography, [Joint Program in Oceanography][https://mit.whoi.edu/] of [Massachusetts Institute of Technology][https://web.mit.edu/], Cambridge, MA, USA, and [Woods Hole Oceanographic Institution][https://www.whoi.edu/], Woods Hole, MA, USA
 * 09/2004 to 06/2007: Bachelor of Science in Geosciences and Astrophysics, Jacobs University, Bremen, Germany

 Work experience